hkleindl/my-book-shelf-with-js/README.md

 # Welcome to my-book-shelf

-* MyBookShelf is a Rails application for keeping track of and rating books you've read
+* MyBookShelf is a Rails application for keeping track of and rating books you've read with Javascript functionality

 * To get started, fork and clone to your machine.
 Then
   run: